nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/6PracticeGithubRepos.md

 ## Practice Github repo style guide

-Some of the tutorials link to a practice repo that will be used as starting guide.
+Some of the tutorials in the "General Tutorials" section link to a practice repo that is used as starting guide.
+For any new tutorial that requires setting a practice repo as a start point, the following guidelines can be used:

 - Create a new public repo in nih-cfde organization adding the tutorial or tool into the name.
 - Add README that describes the repo and link to associated tutorial on the stable branch.